-Many times it could be hard for trans people to know that they are trans.
+It can be hard for trans people to know their identity as trans.
 Instead, they manifest a variety of mental health issues.
 This was the case with Nathan.
 Before he came out, he spent many years trying to treat anxiety and depression without understanding what was causing them.

 Originally born in Germany in 1992, today Kim Petras lives in Los Angeles.
 Petras is a singer-songwriter who releases music independently under her self-owned imprint, which is already cool in and of itself.
 Her label is called BunHead Records.
 Kim has found musical successes both in Germany and in America, but that isn't the only thing that makes her special.

 Before she ever became a known musician, she lived in Cologne, a city in North Germany.
 Her parents reveal that she knew she was a girl since she was two years old.
 By 13, she came out publically on German TV.
-She has fought for the right to transition at a young age, and there's a great chance she is the youngest person to have received transgender hormone therapy.
+She has fought for the right to begin transitioning at a young age.
+There's also a great chance that she is the youngest person to start transgender hormone therapy.

 The first time we heard of Manning's name, it wasn't in the best of circumstances.
 The year was 2010, and Private Bradley Manning, then 22, was accused of leaking confidential information about the U.S Army.
 But if you thought this is the type of controversy a person can not top in his lifetime - you'd be wrong.